 It was built by mayor U Bein around 1860 by salvaging Teak planks and columns from the former royal palace, which was destroyed when the capital moved to Mandalay.
 It is believed to be the oldest and longest teakwood bridge in the world.
 Impressive, eh?

-The bridge’s beauty is not only lies in its structure and history, but also in its traditional use by the local community.
+The bridge’s beauty does not only lie in its structure and history, but also in its traditional use by the local community.
 Hundreds of locals and saffron-robed monks walk or ride their bicycles along it, and fishermen go about their daily work in its shadow or fish quietly from the bridge’s vantage point with a single fishing rod and a lot of patience.

 Below I share a small set of pictures taken the afternoon I went there.
 The people, the bridge, and the environment engulfed me with their enchanting spell of beautiful simplicity.